u7javed/Image-Super-Resolution-Enhancer-via-ESRGAN/README.md

     ```
     python train.py --hyperparameters
     ```
-    hyperparameters are a list of hyperparameters to call in order to properly execute train.py.
+    --hyperparameters are a list of hyperparameters to call in order to properly execute train.py.
 Each hyperparamter is to be entered in this format:
     ```
     --image_directory data/images/
     ```